tordfa/tableview/README.md

-This is a starting point for a booking system for restaurants.
+This is a starting point for a Table booking system for restaurants.